 In October, the The Intergovernmental Panel on Climate Change (IPCC) released a stunning Special Report on Climate Change.
-The study found that if greenhouse gas emissions continue at their current […]
+The study found that if greenhouse gas emissions continue at their current rate, we will face devastating consequences across all sectors by 2040, much earlier than previously thought.
+The IPCC is “the single largest science-policy experiment in […]

 By Casey Holland | The monsoons finally arrived in August.
 They were more than a month later than usual, but I am grateful for them all the same.